cometbft/cometbft/docs/references/config/config.toml.md

 Set it to `false` for testing on private network.
 Most production nodes can keep it at `true`.

 ### p2p.max_num_inbound_peers

-Maximum number of inbound peers.
+Maximum number of inbound peers, that is, peers from which the node accept connections.

 ```toml
 max_num_inbound_peers = 40
 ```